omkarRajwadkar/Data-Analyst-Job-Market-Analysis-in-India/README.md

 Traditional tools like Word and SAS still appear, unlike in US-focused analyses

-📌 India places a stronger emphasis on business reporting and tooling compared to pure analytics.
+📌 Key Takeaway: India places a stronger emphasis on business reporting and tooling compared to pure analytics.

 2️⃣ Trending Skills for Data Analysts (India)
 SQL remains consistently the most requested skill throughout the year